Carbon Ceramic vs Cast Iron Brakes: Real Tradeoffs

 Choose carbon ceramic if

-You want daily wins: clean wheels, no rust film, premium looks, and a lighter/sharper feel.
+You’re after daily wins: clean wheels, no rust film, premium looks, and a lighter, sharper feel.

 Stay on cast iron if

-You want the cheapest consumables for hard track use, especially without upgraded cooling/ducting.
+You want the cheapest consumables for hard track use, especially if you haven’t upgraded cooling and ducting.

 Don’t buy either for distance alone

-If your only goal is shorter stopping distance, start with tires and system setup.
-Rotor material is not the first lever.
+If shorter stopping distance is your only goal, start with tires and system setup.
+Rotor material isn’t the first lever to pull.

 Best upgrade order for track fade